 Your chickens get to live like chickens

-When you let your chickens free range you will begin to see behavior that doesn’t necessarily occur in a confined coop setting, especially if you have a rooster.
+When you let your chickens free-range you will begin to see behavior that doesn’t necessarily occur in a confined coop setting, especially if you have a rooster.
 He will round up the girls if they stray too far.
-Different vocalizations will be heard as bits of food is found.
+Different vocalizations will be heard as bits of food are found.
 Scratching, sand bathing and even relaxing will look different when your chickens are free to roam.

-I notice that when our chickens are allowed to free range I have less problems with things like mite infestations, territorial pecking, worms and respiratory issues.
-They also have cleaner, healthier feathers, leg scales, feet, toenails and beaks.
+I notice that when our chickens are allowed to free-range, I have fewer problems with things like mite infestations, territorial pecking, worms, and respiratory issues.
+They also have cleaner, healthier feathers, leg scales, feet, toenails, and beaks.

-Pasture raised is not the same as free ranging, but it’s close and definitely presents your flock with healthy natural food selections which transfers to the nutrition of the egg.
+Pasture-raised is not the same as free-ranging, but it’s close and definitely presents your flock with healthy natural food selections that transfer to the nutrition of the egg.

 They don’t need grit

-When chickens free range they will pick up small stones like they would in the wild, so grit is unnecessary.
+When chickens free range they will pick up small stones as they would in the wild, so grit is unnecessary.

 When your chickens spend less time in the coop, it stays cleaner.
 The egg boxes stay fresher longer, and the eggs themselves are collected with less debris.
 I also notice the waterers stay cleaner as well, as the scratching impulse is taken outside so less bedding is thrown in the waterer.